Code-Institute-Submissions/tree_quiz/README.md

 ------------------------

 To deploy the app requires flask to be installed on the machine and the machine should be running python 3.4.3.
+It was noted in development that if python version was set to the newer python 3.6, that the flask framework could not be accessed.
 All requirements can be found in https:
 //github.com/dcasey720/tree_quiz/blob/master/requirements.txt
-It was noted in development that if python verion was set to the newer python 3.6, that the flask framwork could not be acceessed.

 __Data Folder__